 Lakota or Lakhota – Lakota is the name that this branch of the Sioux give themselves and means “Allies” or “Confederates,” expressing their intimate relationship with the Dakota and Nakota.
 Known more fully as the Teton Lakota, they were allied with the Cheyenne and Arapahoe.
-In the 17th century but were driven west by the Anishinaabe, who had acquired guns from the French.
+In the 17th century, but were driven west by the Anishinaabe, who had acquired guns from the French.
 In their westward progress, they drove the Kiowa out of the Black Hills in 1765.
 Their other chief enemies were the Pawnee, the Crow, and the Arikara.
-They adapted to their new environment and became practitioners of the Plains Culture.
-They are most famous for having led their allies to victory over George Armstrong Custer at the Little Big Horn in 1876.
+They adapted to their new environment and became practitioners of the Plains’ Culture.
+They are most famous for leading their allies to victory over George Armstrong Custer at the Little Big Horn in 1876.

 Lenape – See Delaware.